Anti-Defamation League: Anti-Zionism and antisemitism

 In a 2022 speech to ADL leaders, Greenblatt said that "anti-Zionism is antisemitism".
 The Times of Israel noted that the "speech marked a rare moment of the organization unequivocally" making that assertion.
 The remarks upset activists and Jewish groups critical of Israel, and also set off controversy within the ADL.
 Internal ADL messages seen by The Guardian included a senior manager at the ADL's Center on Extremism writing in protest that: "There is no comparison between white supremacists and insurrectionists and those who espouse anti-Israel rhetoric, and to suggest otherwise is both intellectually dishonest and damaging to our reputation as experts in extremism."
 The newspaper reported that the speech, which "put opposition to Israel on a par with white supremacy as a source of antisemitism", had sparked controversy.

-In January 2024, two-thirds of the ADL's tally of more than 3,283 antisemitic incidents in the United States since October 7, 2023, were tied to the Gaza war; The Forward said the ADL acknowledged "that it significantly broadened its definition of antisemitic incidents following the October 7 attacks to include rallies that feature 'anti-Zionist chants and slogans,' events that appear to account for around 1,317 of the total count".
-The ADL classified anti-war protest events led by Jewish groups including Jewish Voice for Peace and IfNotNow as "anti-Israel", adding the protests to a database documenting rising antisemitism in the US.
+In January 2024, two-thirds of the ADL's tally of more than 3,283 antisemitic incidents in the United States since October 7, 2023, were tied to the Gaza war; The Forward said the ADL acknowledged "that it significantly broadened its definition of antisemitic incidents following the October 7 attacks to include rallies that feature 'anti-Zionist chants and slogans', events that appear to account for around 1,317 of the total count".
+The ADL classified anti-war protest events led by Jewish groups, including Jewish Voice for Peace and IfNotNow, as "anti-Israel" and included the protests in a database documenting rising antisemitism in the US.
 In response, an ADL staffer quit, who told The Guardian that "These were Jewish people who we [as the ADL] were defaming, so that felt extremely, extremely confusing, and frustrating to me.
 And it makes it harder to talk about that when any criticism of Israel, or anyone who criticizes Israel, just becomes a terrorist."
-The ADL told The Intercept that it did not consider the protests antisemitic, but Greenblatt labelled the protesting groups as hate groups.
+In 2023, the ADL told The Intercept that it did not consider the protests antisemitic, but Greenblatt labelled the protesting groups as hate groups.
 Former staff told The Daily Beast in 2023 of dissent within the ADL over the increasing equation of anti-Zionism and antisemitism, and over Greenblatt's calls for bans and investigations of pro-Palestinian organizations that he alleged had supported terrorist groups.
 In early 2024, two ADL staff quit the group in response to its pro-Israel advocacy during the war.